axieinfinity/public-smart-contracts/README.md

 This repository also contains official addresses of Axie Infinity's contracts.

+*Note: Some contract logics are not fully decentralized as of now.
+After the development is done, all those logics will be locked so no changes can be made and full decentralization would be achieved.*

 ### Presale contract

 This contract holds data for the Presale.